esnaaf1/Project_Team_2/README.md

  Random Forest        |0.74                      |0.81           |

 Our best scores are with Logistic Regression with a balanced accuracy score of 0.75 and precision of 0.84.

+## Interactive elements

+Our webpage will include input boxes for users to provide the necessary information for our model to run a prediction.
+The inputs are the features listed above.

+Our webpage will also contain additional tabs which will provide the user insight into:

+1. Our methodology into which machine learning models were tested, which model was selected to make predictions, and the rationale behind our selection.
+2. Additional data insights into the relationship between the features and model predictions.

+## Tools/technologies for the creating the dashboard

+Programming: (Javascript, Python, HTML):

+* Running python script to grab inputs from web entry running ML model (logistic regression) to predict income level based on input, with output showing whether user is likely to have income above or below $50K per year.
+Additional pages with deeper analysis and background, as described in interactive elements.

+* Hosting: Heroku (free tier)
+* Tableau public: Summarizing trends in data set among features used